 Plastisol is the traditional coating that is liquid PVC.
 The product is dipped in plastisol and baked, creating a hardened surface.
 Plastisol has a glossy appearance with UV protection.
 Plastisol products have a clean top, however underneath you may see drip marks.

-Thermoplastic vs. Plastisol | |
+vs. Plastisol

 Thermoplastic/Textured